Configuring Client Authentication

 Client ID

-When a client registers with an OAuth provider they receive a client ID along with a client secret.
+When a client registers with an OAuth identity provider they receive a client ID along with a client secret.
 These are essentially equivalent to username and password, which the authorization server uses to authenticate the application.
 The client-id identifies the client responsible for the OAuth request.

 If you set the OAuth role on event broker to client, the client-id is checked against the aud claim in received ID tokens.
 If you set the OAuth role to resource server, this verification depends on the validate-audience setting.
 If validate-audience is enabled, the client-id is checked against the claim indicated in the required-audience configuration.
 In either case if the value is incorrect, the event broker rejects the connection attempt.